deiussum/StatRoll/ReadMe.txt

 #$KContact information

-Please feel free to contact GreyWolf or WolfPak Dataworks to report any bugs, suggestions, or even criticisms.
+Please feel free to contact Deiussum at deiussum@gmail.com to report any bugs, suggestions, or even criticisms.
 (Criticisms should be given at your own risk, however.) :)

-GreyWolf and WolfPak Dataworks can be contacted a couple of ways.

-You can e-mail WolfPak Dataworks at wolfpak@wolfpak.simplenet.com.

-You can e-mail GreyWolf at greywolfwp@uswest.net.

-You may also contact GreyWolf via ICQ at the UIN# 384887.

 # HID_CONTENTS
 $ Stat Roller help contents.